Kinvey/kinvey-cli/README.md

 kinvey service apply [--file <file-path>] [--service <service-ID>]
 ```

-When a new internal flex service is created the CLI will attempt a deploy if `sourcePath` is set.
+When a new internal flex service is created the CLI will attempt a deploy if `sourcePath` is set to the project root directory.

 When an existent internal flex service is updated and `sourcePath` is set, the CLI will attempt to deploy only if the version defined in `package.json` is higher then the cloud version.
 Otherwise, deployment procedure will be skipped.

-#### Service sample config file
+The following service templates can be used and modified as needed:

-The following service template can be used and modified as needed:
+#### `flex-internal` service sample config file

 ```
 {